Akshay-Hegde/offline-webapps/README.md

 ```

 **CACHE Section:**
 This is the default section.
-All files listed in this section (on the beggining of the file or immediatelly bellow "CACHE MANIFEST" title) will be cached as soon as they are downloaded for the first time.
+All files listed in this section or right below "CACHE MANIFEST" title will be cached as soon as they are downloaded for the first time.
 Those files will be served from cache until both cache manifest and the file are not updated.

 **NETWORK Section:**
 Files listed in this section may come from the internet if they are not cached.
 If the file isn't cached in the CACHE section and isn't listed in this section it'll not be loaded even if user is online.